mmatthie98/42/Inception/README.md

-This project was there to familiarised me with Docker engine, in fact Docker and Docker-compose is a usefull tools for developers, you ain't need to install something instead of Docker.
+The aim of this project was to familiarize myself with the Docker engine, as Docker and Docker-compose are useful tools for developers, you don't need to install anything in place of Docker.

-To do so, the aim of this project was to create a website with wordpress, mariadb and nginx.
-We do this project on a virtual machine.
+The aim of this project was to create a website using wordpress, mariadb and nginx.
+We're running this project on a virtual machine.

-Docker will automatically at start launch all pre-requesite installation for your application or website.
+Docker will automatically launch all pre-requisite installations for your application or website at startup.

-We had to used wordpress, mariadb and nginx.
-Every service needed to had it's own container, for that we used docker-compose.
+Each service needed its own container, so we used docker-compose.
+Docker-compose lets you launch all the containers in the network you've set up, manage dependencies and also handle launch errors or crashes.
+In this case, Docker will try to restart the container that crashed, depending on the option added.

 <img width="800" alt="Capture d’écran 2023-10-06 à 15 21 59" src="https://github.com/mmatthie98/42/assets/92974943/e7e1456c-2b95-463e-87fc-70b852cfaedf">